Companies regularly pentest to adhere to compliance requirements but is this enough to actually stay secure?

 More directly, an increased testing frequency offers many benefits such as testing code before it reaches production to proactively fix vulnerabilities before release or improving visibility into the day-to-day operations of your security and engineering teams.

-Let’s take a closer look at the benefits of a Continuous pentest program using a Pentest as a Service (PtaaS) platform.
+Let’s take a closer look at the benefits of continuous penetration testing using a Pentest as a Service (PtaaS) platform.

 1. Test code before it reaches production, find more vulnerabilities